I recently took my own endorsement advice and bought access to Spyfu for a PPC campaign I’m managing, which is having CTR trouble on some keywords.

 - Geographic targeting that may have excluded their area

 And those are just the PPC factors at play.
-Inventory levels, competing marketing priorities for budget and other business issues can also limit what people do with their PPC, in a way us consultants can never know.
+Inventory levels, competing for marketing priorities for budget and other business issues can also limit what people do with their PPC, in a way that consultants can never know.

 In the Lego case, I looked up Lego.com in Spyfu’s Domain Ad History tool.
 That shows you all the keywords and ads used by a particular website.